EQUINOX is the result of a 2 year work process between the Berlin based theatre group Grotest Maru and the

-Group from Alexandria.
-The groups got to know each other in autumn 2015 at a guest performance of Grotest Maru in the Alexandria „Back Street Festival“, organized by the local network institution
+Alternative Theatre Group from Alexandria.
+The groups got to know each other in autumn 2015 at a guest performance of Grotest Maru in the Alexandria „Back Street Festival“, organized by the local

-I-act.
+netwoark institution I-act.
 The idea of a joint production between Grotest Maru and the Alternative Theatre Group, a Partner of I-act, quickly arose.
-With funding from the Robert Bosch Foundation Szenenwechsel
+With funding from the Robert Bosch Foundation

 Since the very beginning EQUINOX was thought of as a project of encounter; between Orient and Occident, between the land of the rising sun and the culture shaped by the Enlightenment – a movement, which had also roots in the Arabic High Culture of the Middle Ages.